Bristol Roller Derby

-Bristol Roller Derby (BRD) is a roller derby league based in Bristol.
-Founded in 2010, the league consists of two women's roller derby teams, a men's team, a Co-Ed team and a fledgling juniors team.
+Bristol Roller Derby (BRD) is a roller derby club based in Bristol.
+Founded in 2010, the club consists of both WFTDA (Women's Flat Track Derby Association) and OTA (open to all) teams.

 History

 The league was founded early in 2010 by Tuisku Sarrala, Anna Wong, Laura Phillips, Laura Lopez, Maria Cormack, Simone Bennett and Verona.
 Anna Wong, who had previously played the sport in New Zealand, became the league's head coach for the inaugural year, before returning to New Zealand in January 2011.
-Originally known as the Bristol Harbour Harlots, that title is now reserved for its travel team.
+Originally known as the Bristol Harbour Harlots,.
 By mid-2011, the league had more than seventy skaters, and had hosted a sell-out bout.

 One of the league's founder members, Tuisku Sarrala (derby name The Blizzard), competed for Team Finland at the 2011 Roller Derby World Cup.

 On 1 November 2012, Bristol Roller Derby merged with another local roller derby team, Anarchic Die Hard Derby (ADHD).
 ADHD's founders were skaters who were unable to join Bristol Roller Derby during a period in which Bristol's recruitment was closed.
 Following the merger, ADHD became Bristol's fourth home team, bringing the number of active skaters to over 50.
 Together with officials, the Fresh Meat intake of October 2012, and non-skating members, the league membership stood at over 100 members at the beginning of November 2012.

 In December 2012, the league was accepted as a member of the United Kingdom Roller Derby Association.

 In 2016, they were discussed in an article on bears associated with Bristol, in which members Grizzly and Bear Thrylls featured.

+In 2025 the club was featured in James Yorkston's music video for his song "Oh Light, Oh Light" featuring Johanna Söderberg (First Aid Kit).
+The music video shows clips from the club's "2010 Again" 15th birthday celebrations.